CharithAnupama58/CharithAnupama58/README.md

 <h1 align="center">Hi 👋, I'm Charith Anupama</h1>
-<h3 align="center">I'm Charith Anupama, a 24-year old undergratuate student at University Of Kelaniya.</h3>
+<h3 align="center">I'm Charith Anupama, a 25-year old undergratuate student at University Of Kelaniya.</h3>

 - 🔭 I’m study at University Of Kelaniya.

-- 🌱 I’m currently learning JavaScript

 - 👨‍💻 All of my projects are available at(https://github.com/CharithAnupama58/MyWeb/tree/main/Projects)